Rhinoplasty: A Guide to Treating Sporting Injuries

 The Rhinoplasty Procedure for Nasal Injuries

 Post-injury rhinoplasty is highly individualised.
-The procedure often involves reshaping the nasal bones and cartilage to improve alignment and appearance.
+The procedure often involves modifying the nasal bones and cartilage to restore nasal alignment and address visible irregularities.
 If breathing issues are present, septoplasty may be performed to correct internal obstructions.

 Surgery is conducted under general anaesthesia and may take several hours depending on the complexity.
 Incisions are often made inside the nose or at the base of the nostrils, depending on the surgical technique used.